Macular degeneration: Genome editing

-RPE and L-DOPA in amelioration of wet AMD
+RPE, L-DOPA and Melanin in amelioration of wet AMD

 The retinal pigment epithelium (RPE) (see diagram) has an essential role in the eye.
 It secretes a large variety of factors including at least 22 proteins important in maintaining the structure, function and micro-environments on the two sides of the RPE.
 (The two sides of the RPE include the choroid side, where blood vessels form and bring nourishment to the eye, and the photoreceptor side, with rods and cones that receive light signals.)
 In particular, the RPE secretes vascular endothelial growth factor (VEGF) at its basement membrane, with the VEGF reaching the choriocapillaris to maintain proper blood vessel formation in the choroid region.

-Many factors, including genetic factors, hypoxia, oxidative stress and inflammatory stressors, may cause pathologic over-production of VEGF by the RPE.
+Many factors, including genetic factors, hypoxia, oxidative stress, and inflammatory stressors, may cause pathologic over-production of VEGF by the RPE.
 This over-production causes excess blood vessel formation in the choroid region (the choriocapillaris), which is a major cause of wet AMD.

+It was recently discovered that the aging pigment lipofuscin can be broken down with the help of melanin and drugs through a newly discovered mechanism (chemical excitation).
+The pigment lipofuscin plays a central role in the development of dry AMD and geographic atrophy.
+This breakdown can be supported by medication.
+This discovery can be translated into the development of a therapy to treat dry AMD.